 Consider this: For years I told myself that I couldn’t travel.
 But this was a lie!
 A more accurate statement would have been “I could travel, but other things are more important to me right now.
-Like paying off my mortgage.”
+Like maintaining my earning power, and saving money, and working.”
 And while that might sound like a quibble, or merely a matter of word choice, it’s really not.

 We humans have a tendency to lock ourselves in boxes, while pretending that someone else is the jailer.
 The French philosopher Jean-Paul Sartre called this Bad Faith and it’s the thing that happens when we’d rather say “I can’t” than face the anguish of difficult decisions.
 Even your job title can become a prison under the concept of Bad Faith.
 After all, a consultant behaves in a certain way, dresses in a certain way, and uses certain words.
 If we’re not careful, we end up playing a role, trapped by our own labels.

 “Well, I wish I could do that!
 But…”

 “As a consultant, I must…”

 The opposite of Bad Faith is living authentically, which isn’t about traveling the world or even following your dreams.
 Instead it’s about acknowledging, moment-to-moment, that you’re free to pursue all your options.

 You can stay in your job, or quit, or look for a new one.